Logo

 If your forecast is linear, you will lose some accuracy and reliability due to seasonality or other factors.

 Sales are affected by more than internal factors, like your sales team.
-There are many external factors and variables that are market-related that will affect your sales and, ultimately, your forecasts.
+Many external factors and variables are market-related and will affect your sales and, ultimately, your forecasts.

-Let’s say that you have two products – one that is new and trendy and another that is a steady staple in your lineup.
-These two products should have separate segments because their growth trajectories would also be different.
+Let’s say you have two new and trendy products, another a steady staple.
+These should have separate segments because their growth trajectories differ.
+If a competitor lowers prices, it will affect your sales.

 Competition is another consideration.
 If you have a competitor that has similar offerings and decides to lower their price, this will undoubtedly affect your sales.